An intelligent virtual assistant and personal shopper designed to take the Target guest experience one step further in-store and

 Target shoppers are people of habit.
 People visited the clothing section first, downloaded coupons the day before you go, or picked up coupon immediately upon entering.
 These were just a few of several habits shared across all participants.

-Without a list, it was very easy to forget what you came for.
+Try as they did, Target consumers would always forget what they came for.
 With a variety of goods ranging from groceries, electronics and more, it was easy to get distracted.
 In addition, clearance and new merchandise was constantly rotating.